andyperlitch/angularjs-table/README.md

 angular-mesa
 ====================

-A table component built with angular that is catered to real-time data.
+A table component built in angular.
+Handles large datasets by virtualizing rows.

 Feature List
 ------------